Skip to main content

 • During the event, pool filtering systems cannot run, which can create public health concerns to individuals that enter the pool.

-• Many staff hours are required to plan, market, execute, and then clean up after the event each year.
-Recreation is currently struggling to adequately staff facilities for regularly scheduled programming each day.
+• Many staff hours were required to plan, market, execute, and then clean up after the event each year.
+Recreation has struggled to adequately staff facilities for regularly scheduled programming in recent years.

 • The ongoing request for an extended swim season has been a high priority for Recreation staff, as City Park Pool is the only outdoor public pool, and hot temperatures remain well into August each year.

-For these reasons, Pooch Plunge will no longer be held at City Park Pool.
+For these reasons, Pooch Plunge is no longer held at City Park Pool.

-Starting this year, City Park Pool will now offer an extended swim season, staying open for public swimming through Labor Day.
+City Park Pool now offers an extended swim season, staying open for public swimming through Labor Day.

 View City Park Pool Hours